voiceoftreason/ajnwordcloud/README.md

 ## Installation

-You can install from the Python package index:
+You can install from the Python package index (tested on PC and Mac, Python 2.7 and 3.6):

 `pip install ajnwordcloud`